IBM/cp4ba-rapid-deployment/README.md

 **IMPORTANT:** Opening a Case against official IBM Support due to issues with these scripts or issues with the results of these scripts is not supported.

-Scrips are available for the following CP4BA versions (more to be added going forward):
+Scripts are available for the following CP4BA versions (more to be added going forward):

 - **[CP4BA v21.0.1](cp4ba-21-0-1/Readme.md)**